apache/couchdb/src/docs/src/api/database/find.rst

 the index with the first alphabetical name is chosen.

 .. note::
-    It's good practice to specify indexes explicitly in your queries.
+    It is good practice to specify indexes explicitly in your queries.
 This prevents existing queries being affected by new indexes that might get added in a production environment.